adeboe/React.js-Django-Prototype/README.md

 py task-6-ui-back-end\prototype\manage.py runserver
 ```

-If successful, you should be able to access `http://localhost:8000/test/` and see the Django REST Framework on
-the top left corner.
+If successful, you should be able to access `http://localhost:8000/test/` and see the Django REST Framework on the top left corner.

 ### Front-end
-Open up another terminal at the project directory (i.e. where this file is), and all you have to
-do is run the following command
+Open up another terminal at the project directory (i.e. where this file is), and all you have to do is run the following command
 ```
 npm start
 ```

-If successful, you should be able to see a page containing `SER401 - Task 6 (UI) Prototype` on the top
-of the page.
+If successful, you should be able to see a page when going to `http://localhost:3000/`, which contains `SER401 - Task 6 (UI) Prototype` on the top of the page.